toni-rmc/common/README.txt

 common is a software much like well known Unix/Linux comm.
+No sorting needed.
 It's usage is the same as comm:

 > common FILE1 FILE2